pycrafted/pycrafted/README.markdown

 > *"Building innovative solutions at the intersection of healthcare and telecommunications"*

-I'm a **Full-Stack Developer** and **Master's student** in Software Engineering and Information Systems at the École Supérieure Multinationale des Télécommunications.
+I'm a **Full-Stack Developer** and **Master's student** in Software Engineering and Information Systems at the École Supérieure Polytechnique de Dakar.
 I specialize in creating cutting-edge web applications for medical and telecom domains, with expertise in 3D visualization, network simulation, and robust software architecture.

 ### 🎯 What I Do
 - 🌐 **Web Development**: Full-stack applications with modern frameworks